|

 doll mold 60.

 Ernst EG.M.
-Luthardt 1868-1938 (GER), Lederpupenfabrik und Export dolls, also dolls made of bisque, China, celluloid, composition heads on
+Luthardt 1868-1938 (GER), Lederpupenfabrik und Export dolls, made dolls made of bisque, China, celluloid, composition heads on

 Aiba Kintoro Marugane dolls 1920s (Tokyo Japan), not much is

-known of this company, they made celluloid dolls, mark is a symbol of an umbrella
+known of this company, they made celluloid dolls, doll mark is a symbol of an umbrella

 (or an arrow pointing up) with the pole as the center in roman numeral